-Monitoring asset quality, estimating potential losses in our loan portfolio and addressing non-performing loans continue to be emphasized.
+Monitoring asset quality, estimating potential losses in our loan portfolio and addressing non-performing loans continue to be a major focus of the Company.
 The Company is working diligently to address and reduce its non-performing assets.
-The Company's nonaccrual loans totaled \$9,266,000 and \$8,250,000 at December 31, 2019 and 2018, respectively.
-Most of these loans are collateral-dependent, and the Company has carefully evaluated the value of its collateral to determine potential losses.
+The Company's nonaccrual loans decreased during 2020 to \$3,027,000 at December 31, 2020 from \$9,266,000 at December 31, 2019.
+Despite this positive trend, a provision for the allowance for loan losses of \$6,002,000 was recorded in 2020 as compared with no provision in 2019.
+The increase in 2020, which is non-COVID-19 related, is primarily the result of specific events impacting one credit.